 How can I look up the books I need for classes prior to the beginning of the school?

-Once your schedule becomes available, you can go to the bookstore’s website and look up the books you will need for a specific course.
+Once you have registered your courses, you can go to the bookstore’s website and look up the books you will need for a specific course.
 Please click on the following link: http://www.bkstr.com/CategoryDisplay/10001-9604-10555-1.

 If I choose to reside on campus, is there financial aid available?